 Most office spaces are commonly renovated or remodeled followed by retail spaces.
 The focus of most renovation and remodeling activities are on the interior side.
 Less than 13 percent of the respondents shared that the renovation project involved changes in the exterior.

 As a business owner, you may have questions in mind like…

 How to make a proper decision for renovating and remodeling projects?

-A study conducted by the Nonresidential Remodeling and Renovation (NRRR), they have analyzed a micro level of decision-making referring to nonresidential building projects that need renovating and remodeling, using all gathered information through different focus groups and data collection through decision makers who recently made changes to their buildings.
+A study conducted by the Nonresidential Remodeling and Renovation (NRRR), they have analyzed a micro-level of decision-making referring to nonresidential building projects that need renovating and remodeling, using all gathered information through different focus groups and data collection through decision-makers who recently made changes to their buildings.

-Some commercial real estate firms and developers target niches and it is positive to identify firms that are mostly involved with renovation and remodeling process.
-More often than not, commercial construction contractors and design-build contractors are the key players in the commercial construction and they should be the key targets of program implementers and planners.
+Some commercial real estate firms and developers target niches and it is positive to identify firms that are mostly involved with the renovation and remodeling process.
+More often than not, commercial construction contractors and design-build contractors are the key players in commercial construction and they should be the key targets of program implementers and planners.

 For larger business developers and owners, restaurant chains, and franchises, they have in-house staffs that are key players in the decision-making process.
 Many of these big firms also have resident architects or resident contractors who serve as their resident or in-house consultant.
 These groups are the targets for the program implementers.
 However, in some cases, this would mean working with construction firms outside the state of California.

 As a business owner, if you find reading or researching about the California building code too overwhelming, it pays to visit a construction manager to provide further help and professional assistance in incorporating all your plans and designs for the new look of your office, beneficial for you and your business, your employees, tenants, and clients.
-The collaboration of the your ideas as the owner, and the professional advice of the construction management team will help in the overall project satisfaction, positive outcome while ensuring the compliance with the building codes, set before us by the California Building Standards Commission.
+The collaboration of your ideas as the owner and the professional advice of the construction management team will help in the overall project satisfaction, and positive outcome while ensuring compliance with the building codes, set before us by the California Building Standards Commission.